HrishiMak/Summer_Challenge_ForzaCode/README.md

 The submission file will be a CSV file with two columns:

 * `id`: The ID of the test pair
-* `proba`: The probability that the two images in the test pair were written by the same person
+* `proba`: The probability that the two images in the test pair were written by the same person.

-You can submit this file to the Kaggle competition to see how your model performs.